rsyncOSX/RsyncUIdocs/content/post/Development.md

 - [Dave Werver´s iOS Dev Weekly](https://iosdevweekly.com/)
 - [Apple tutorials about developing in SwiftUI](https://developer.apple.com/tutorials/app-dev-training)

 There are also several resources available for the Combine framework.
-I will like to point the following resources on Combine:
+I will like to point the following:

 - [Matt Neuburg´s Understanding Combine,](https://www.apeth.com/UnderstandingCombine/)
 - [Joseph Heck´s Using Combine](https://heckj.github.io/swiftui-notes/)